watson-developer-cloud/investment-advisor/README.md

 # Investment Advisor

+## DEPRECATED: this repo is no longer actively maintained.
+It can still be used as reference, but may contain outdated or unpatched code.

   The Investment Advisor Demo combines IBM Watson Personality Insights and IBM Watson Tradeoff Analytics services to recommend suitable funds and agents for clients.
 Fund recommendation is based on a client's risk propensity.
 Agent